 - Suitable for 12/24V RGB and RGBW light strips.

-- Controlling features: dimming, color tone adjustment, grouping lights, saving and using predefined scenes smart phone, tablet or PC by a web application (requires RaspBee Gateway from Dresden elektronik)
+- Controlling features: dimming, color tone adjustment, grouping lights, saving and using predefined scenes on smartphone, tablet or PC by a web application (requires RaspBee Gateway from Dresden Elektronik)

 - ZigBee Light Link certified